Menu

 A containerized kitchen unit (CK) is another type of mobile kitchen facility for meal preparation and cooking.
 Combining multiple CKs can form a modular kitchen setup.
 A CK with four units from Alaska Defense can serve up to 2,000 meals per day.

 Additionally, a CK features more appliances than a BK.
 These can include a grill, fry, and boil and bake systems alongside steel countertops.
-The containerized kitchen unit can be equipped with an HVAC system, exhaust hoods, fire suppression systems, dry storage, refrigeration, and much more.
+The containerized kitchen unit can be equipped with an HVAC system, exhaust hoods, fire suppression systems, dry storage, refrigeration, convection ovens for faster and more even cooking.

 Whether you have a BK or CK, they’re usually connected to a DFAC or installed right next to it.